 Harsher in Hindsight/Hilarious in Hindsight: Quite a bit of things from Oriko are reminiscent of things from Puella Magi Madoka Magica the Movie: Rebellion, even though it's probably coincidental.
-The things include *WARNING REBELLION SPOILERS* a witch barrier being created before the magical girl becomes a witch, Homura's insistence on saving Madoka against her wishes, and almost everythingabout Kirika Kure.
+The things include *WARNING REBELLION SPOILERS* one of the mains taking someone under her wing, a witch barrier being created before the magical girl becomes a witch, Homura's insistence on saving Madoka against her wishes, and almost everythingabout Kirika Kure.
 Finally there's the matter of Oriko's vision at the start of the series.
 While it's supposed to be Madoka's witch, it doesn't look much like Walpurgisnacht or Gretchen.
 It looks more like a black human figure in a dress, with long hair and/or wings...

 It is human emotion that created the gods and created the demons.